inkscape/inkscape/README-FOR-AFTER-SWITCHOVER/README.md

  - Confirm your email address
  - Add your account to the project
  - Download with `bzr branch lp:inkscape`

-This GitHub repository is for users that want easier access to the Inkscape repository.
-For completeness, this mirror was created with the above steps, hardlinking into a git repository and automated updates with <a href="https://github.com/inkscape/inkscape/blob/master/update.bash">update.bash</a>.

-Updates to this mirror are fully automated with <a href="https://github.com/inkscape/inkscape/blob/master/update.bash">update.bash</a>.
-Any time please contact inkscape@phor.net if you need an immediate refresh.

 <em>One Day in Farm</em> image CC-BY-NC-ND 3.0 <a href="http://rebirthart.deviantart.com/art/One-Day-in-Farm-47515219">rebirthart</a>